 Rainfall is a key factor influencing water quality in Salty Lagoon and Salty Creek.
 Monthly rainfall conditions for the reporting period are displayed in Figure 2.1.
 Daily rainfall for the reporting period is displayed in Figure 2.2 and Figure 2.3.
-Overall, the monitoring period was characterised by above average rainfall, with very heavy rainfall in December 2020 and February/March 2021.
-Total rainfall for this monitoring period was 2261 mm.
-The annual average rainfall for the Evans Head BOM station is 1483 mm.
-Almost half of the total rainfall for this reporting period fell in December 2020 and March 2021.
-There were eleven daily rainfall totals of greater than 50 mm during this reporting period.
+Overall, the monitoring period was characterised by above average rainfall, with very heavy rainfall between October 2021 and May 2022.
+Total rainfall for this monitoring period was 2434 mm.
+The annual average rainfall for the Evans Head BOM station is 1512 mm.
+During this reporting period the rainfall between December 2021 and March 2022 was equal to the annual average rainfall amount.
+There were thirteen daily rainfall totals of greater than 50 mm during this reporting period.

-Figure 2.1 Monthly rainfall at the Evans Head BOM weather station for the reporting period displayed against average monthly rainfall (BOM 2021)
+Figure 2.1 Monthly rainfall at the Evans Head BOM weather station for the reporting period displayed against average monthly rainfall (BOM 2022)